sammonsjl/kubernetes-the-hard-way/docs/04-certificate-authority.md

 # Provisioning a CA and Generating TLS Certificates

 In this lab you will provision a [PKI Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) using openssl to bootstrap a Certificate Authority, and generate TLS certificates for the following components: kube-apiserver, kube-controller-manager, kube-scheduler, kubelet, and kube-proxy.

-The commands in this section should be run from the `jumpbox`.
+# Where to do these?

+You can do these on any machine with `openssl` on it.
+But you should be able to copy the generated files to the provisioned VMs.
+Or just do these from one of the controlplane nodes.

+In our case we do the following steps on the `controlplane01` node, as we have set it up to be the administrative client.

+[//]: # (host:controlplane01)

 ## Certificate Authority